-A planned approach to continuous quality improvement involves reviewing and improving each stage of the patient journey and that includes audit, feedback, service redesign activities and innovation.
+A planned approach to continuous quality improvement involves reviewing and improving each stage of the patient journey and includes audit, feedback, service redesign activities and innovation.
 We aim to improve safety for patients, residents and staff by minimising key risks and optimising the quality of the services we provide.

 At Cabrini, we are targeting known clinical risks which include: patient/resident falls, medication errors and pressure injuries in order to:

 Cabrini supports open disclosure – this is the process of open communication with patients and their families following an adverse event that has resulted in unintended harm.
-The process also involves discussion of the incident investigation and recommendations for system improvement.
+The process also involves discussion of the incident, investigation and makes recommendations for system improvement.
 Staff also need to be supported through such incidents and Cabrini is committed to providing the right environment, resources and culture to guide staff.

 Important ways you and your visitors can assist in managing risks and improving quality.